dengking/programming-language/docs/C++/Impl/Phases/Compile/Name-lookup/Dependent-name-lookup/Eli-Bendersky-thegreenplace-Dependent-name-lookup-for-C++templates/index.md

 | *Dependent*     | names that depend on the template parameters but aren't declared within the template. |         |
 | *Non-dependent* | names that don't depend on the template parameters, plus the name of the template itself and names declared within it. |         |

-When the compiler tries to resolve some name in the code, it first decides whether the name is **dependent** or not, and the resolution process stems from this distinction（解析过程就是根据这种区别进行的）.
+When the compiler tries to resolve some name in the code, it first decides whether the name is **dependent** or not, and the resolution process stems from this distinction(解析过程就是根据这种区别进行的).
 While **non-dependent names** are resolved "normally" - when the template is defined, the resolution for **dependent names** happens at the point of the **template's instantiation**.
-This is what ensures that a specialization can be noticed correctly in the example above.
+This is what ensures that a **specialization** can be noticed correctly in the example above(dependent name lookup保证能够找到**specialization**).

 > NOTE:
 >